BIOLOGY FOR LIFE

 • List types of modifications of polypeptides that may be required to form a functional protein.

-• Outline the two stages of modification of preproinsulin to form functional insulin.
+• Outline the stages of modification of preproinsulin to form functional insulin.

 AHL D1.2.19- Recycling of amino acids by proteasomes.